30 Healthy Lunch Ideas That Aren’t Salad

 Get the recipe from FoodieCrush.

 Tacos are also a healthy Mexican option for your next lunch break.
-Make them with lean meats like spicy shrimp or chicken tacos, or make them vegetarian by combining black beans, sweet potato, and a homemade guacamole.
+Make them with lean meats like spicy shrimp or chicken tacos, or make them vegetarian by combining black beans, sweet potato, and homemade guacamole.
 The American Heart Association recommends legumes like black beans as a key food group to help prevent heart-related diseases.
 They’re also high in fiber, which provides extra help for easy digestion.

 Turkey is a great base for your next wrap to get a boost of protein without all of the saturated fat of red meat.
 A serving of turkey breast has approximately 125 calories and wrapping it with healthy additions like lettuce, tomatoes, and cucumbers are a great way to add some extra nutrition to your meal.
 Make sure you use a whole grain wrap (or even a lettuce leaf!) instead of white flour tortillas to cut down your calorie and carb intake.